School strike to hit special needs children worst, says mother of child with multiple needs

 He attends Hill Croft Special School in Newtownabbey.

-"He also has very limited understanding so he won't understand if I say school is closed today.
+"He also has very limited understanding so he won't understand if I say school is closed today,” she adds.

 "He will have a day of really challenging behaviour, that's just his way of expressing his frustration.
 So I have to take an unpaid day off work which is something that we cannot afford to do.